 After all, Britain and France spent a good deal of time and energy butchering one another all other planet Earth, yet as Germany emerged as a more powerful threat, the policy gap between London and Paris closed rapidly.
 This too happened between Germany and the Western powers: once Germany lay prostrate and the Soviets emerged triumphant, the gaps between Berlin, London, DC, and Paris all closed into NATO.

 In other words, “can’t” often means being faced with either a greater threat and/or a greater opportunity than the grudge provides.

-In the case of many NATO states, some of whom were arch-enemies in the past (Germany and France, Greece and Turkey), it was the “greater threat” of Soviet Communism that drove them together.
+In the case of many NATO states, some of whom were arch-enemies in the past (Germany and France, Greek and Turkey), it was the “greater threat” of Soviet Communism that drove them together.

 But there is also the case of greater opportunity.
 That can be economic, military, or political.
 Mexico could, after all, readily get very upset about losing nearly half its territory to the United States, but the opportunities of cooperation with the U.S. – lower military costs, stronger trade ties, greater say in their own political affairs since overt American interference is unlikely – is much greater than clamoring on about what happened a century and a half ago.